Bruno-Santana-Eco/titanic-reviewed/README.md

 # Reviewing The Classic Kaggle Dataset
-This is not a ML project as usual.
-It is a data viz. and manipulation exercise.
+This is not a ML project as usual, it is a data viz. and manipulation exercise.
 Could Python create dashboards as good as a BI tool?
 Let's see!

 ![My Image](flow_chart.png)